fotock/TheImagePicker/README.md

 ``

-Start TheImagePicker activity and get the result back.
+D. Start TheImagePicker activity and get the result back.

 ```java